kbseah/phyloblitz/README.md

      - [x] Link SILVA record by accession
      - [x] Alignment identity (using Blast-like % id definition)

-Future steps:
+v0.2.0 targets:

  - [x] Check if lr:hq mode is better for Q20 ONT reads than map:ont
+ - [x] Option to cluster with isONclust3 instead of minimap2 ava
+ - [ ] Option to search final assembled cluster sequences with vsearch instead of minimap2; better handling of divergent sequences: Example, the Aestuariibacter sequence in SRR28830816
+ - [ ] Divergence of reads in each cluster from consensus to detect potential chimeras
+ - [ ] Sequence diversity in reads flanking the SSU sequence per cluster to identify meta-consensus sequences
+ - [ ] MultiQC integration
+ - [ ] Fix the CSS stylesheet
+ - [ ] Detailed documentation

+Future plans:

  - [ ] Does extracting flanking sequence context improve strain resolution?
      - [ ] Filter out all-vs-all hits with overhangs
      - [ ] Investigate effect of dv cutoff values and clustering methods
  - [ ] Embed graphics as PNGs into HTML with markdown-embedimages
- - [ ] Divergence of reads in each cluster from consensus to detect potential chimeras
  - [ ] Benchmarking against defined test datasets
- - [ ] MultiQC integration
- - [ ] Detailed documentation
+ - [ ] Multisample comparison and co-assembly

 ## Citations